MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/open-term-store-management-tool.md

     ![Screenshot of the Term Store Management Tool](media/term-store-management-tool.png)

+## Open term store management for a site

 If you need to edit the local taxonomy for a site, you can open the terms tore management tool from the site.

 1. For a site that you own, go to the **Site Settings** page.